unplugin/unplugin-vue-components/README.md

   // generate `components.d.ts` global declarations,
   // also accepts a path for custom filename
+  // default: `true` if package typescript is installed
   dts: false,

   // Allow subdirectories as namespace prefix for components.